de-wiring/docker-selinux-playground/docs/README.md

 This documentation is NOT intended as an introduction to selinux.
 Please take a look at other sources, such as the great [SELinux Coloring Book](https://people.redhat.com/duffy/selinux/selinux-coloring-book_A4-Stapled.pdf) for a introduction into type enforcment and labelling, and other books on this topic.
+The [Gentoo Wiki on SELinux](http://wiki.gentoo.org/wiki/SELinux) is a good read, too.